GenDA: Generative Data Assimilation on Complex Urban Areas via Classifier-Free Diffusion Guidance: Introduction

 In parallel, recent work has explored reconstruction of flow fields from sparse or incomplete sensor observations using machine learning, including supervised surrogates, physics-informed neural networks, and graph-based simulators~\citep{gao2024urban, liu2023accurate, guastoni2021convolutional}.
 However, such models typically produce deterministic predictions and do not naturally incorporate new observations at inference time.
 For example, Gao et al.~\citep{gao2024urban} employ a physics-informed graph-assisted autoencoder to reconstruct urban wind fields from sparse sensors, but the learned mapping remains fixed after training, making it difficult to adapt to new sensor layouts or previously unseen geometries.
 In urban contexts, Diff-SPORT~\citep{Vishwasrao2025DiffSPORT} introduced diffusion-based reconstruction and sensor placement strategies in structured meshes.

 Generative diffusion models have recently emerged as powerful tools for modeling the distribution of turbulent flows~\citep{guastoni2025new}.
 These models synthesize physically plausible velocity fields by reversing a noise corruption process, and naturally enable ensemble-based uncertainty quantification~\citep{gutha2025inverse}.
-Applications include flow super-resolution~\citep{oommen2025learningturbulentflowsgenerative, amoróstrepat2025guidingdiffusionmodelsreconstruct, Gao2025CMA_GuidedDiffusion}, obstacle-conditioned wake generation~\citep{Hu2025DiffusionObstacle}, and latent-space turbulent synthesis~\citep{Du2024CoNFiLD}.
-Building upon this direction, recent work on geometry-conditioned flow generation~\citep{giral2025geo2flow} demonstrated that diffusion models can learn a geometry-aware prior distribution over urban wind fields.
+Applications include flow super-resolution~\citep{oommen2025learning, amoros2026guiding, Gao2025CMA_GuidedDiffusion}, obstacle-conditioned wake generation~\citep{Hu2025DiffusionObstacle}, and latent-space turbulent synthesis~\citep{Du2024CoNFiLD}.
+Building upon this direction, recent work on geometry-conditioned flow generation~\citep{giral2025generative} demonstrated that diffusion models can learn a geometry-aware prior distribution over urban wind fields.

 In the present work, we extend this idea to a full data assimilation setting by introducing a generative posterior reconstruction framework.
 Our model, GenDA, operates on unstructured meshes and incorporates sensor observations through classifier-free guidance.
-Building on the concept of geometry-conditioned priors~\citep{giral2025geo2flow}, the unconditional branch of our diffusion model learns the underlying distribution of urban wind fields shaped by building-induced flow structures, while the sensor-conditioned branch learns to inject local observational constraints.
+Building on the concept of geometry-conditioned priors~\citep{giral2025generative}, the unconditional branch of our diffusion model learns the underlying distribution of urban wind fields shaped by building-induced flow structures, while the sensor-conditioned branch learns to inject local observational constraints.
 During sampling, classifier-free guidance blends these two signals, acting effectively as a learned data assimilation operator: the unconditional branch provides a geometry-aware physical prior, and the conditional branch performs a posterior correction that steers samples toward consistency with available measurements.
-This interpretation enables obstacle-aware flow reconstruction that naturally adapts to changes in building layout, which allows our model to generalize across unseen geometries and wind directions without retraining.
+This interpretation enables obstacle-aware flow reconstruction that adapts to held-out mesh geometries, wind directions, and sensor layouts within the studied urban-flow distribution without retraining.